SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 with only the mode :math:`m=1`.
 Indeed, a laser with elliptical polarization can be seen as the linear superposition of two linearly polarized lasers, with different phases and amplitudes.
 The difference in phase would be equivalent to the multiplication of the Fourier coefficient by a complex exponential.

-Physical phenomena with a high degree cylindrical symmetry, where the use of simulations with this technique is most suited, can in principle be characterised only by the presence of the low order azimuthal modes, since the Fourier coefficients of the higher order modes (representing a high degree of cylindrical asymmetry) are zero or negligible.
+Physical phenomena close to cylindrical symmetry, where the use of simulations with this technique is most suited, can in principle be characterised only by the presence of the low order azimuthal modes, since the Fourier coefficients of the higher order modes (representing stronger cylindrical asymmetry) are zero or negligible.

-For example, in a basic Laser Wakefield Acceleration set-up a laser pulse with cylindrically symmetric envelope could be described only by the mode :math:`m=1` and the cylindrically symmetric wave in its wake by the mode :math:`m=0`.
+For example, in a basic Laser Wakefield Acceleration setup, a laser pulse with cylindrically symmetric envelope could be described only by the mode :math:`m=1` and the cylindrically symmetric wave in its wake by the mode :math:`m=0`.
 This because the shape of the wake wave is mainly determined by the ponderomotive force of the laser, which depends on its cylindrically symmetric envelope.
 Thus, a simulation of this phenomenon would in principle need only two azimuthal modes.
 In the namelist of the corresponding simulation with azimuthal modes decomposition (`geometry=AMcylindrical`), the user would then choose `number_of_AM=2` in this case.